"- Why should I change? My personality does not vary according to my residence."

 - We rely on the audio-visual method.
-Our recorders and televisions have a great recognition power.
-We can be present and assist to all interplanetary conferences.
+Our recorders and televisions have great recognition power.
+We can also be present and assist to any interplanetary conference.

-Ryad also wanted to question the young woman.
+Ryad also had questions for the young woman:

-- How are marriages done here?
+- How do marriages function here?
 He asked.

-- Unions have nothing problematic about them, as they occur by number.
+- There is nothing problematic about unions here.
+They function by number.